AVandana-1806/API-1/README.md

 ### Database

 #### Docker - DB2
-A [Docker Image](https://hub.docker.com/r/cwds/db2/) with DB2 is available to develop against.
-The database server running in the container does not contain a database, to create one attach the container and create the database:
+A [Docker Image](https://hub.docker.com/r/cwds/db2data/) with DB2 is available to develop against.

-    % docker attach container_name
-    % su - db2inst1
-    % db2 create database DB0TDEV using CODESET ISO-8859-1 TERRITORY US

 #### Docker - Postgres
-A [Docker Image](https://hub.docker.com/r/cwds/postgresql/) with Postgress is available to develop against.
+A [Docker Image](https://hub.docker.com/r/cwds/postgresql_data/) with Postgress is available to develop against.

-#### Initialization
-The CWDS API postgres database must be initialized prior to starting the first time.
-To initialize, execute the following commands:
+### Development Server

+Use the gradlew command to execute the tasks:

     % ./gradlew shadowJar
-    % java -jar build/libs/api-dist.jar db clean config/api.yml

-The first time the application starts it will initialize the database schema during the boot process.

-### Database Migrations

-The CWDS API uses [Flyway](https://flywaydb.org/) for handling postgres database migrations.
-To update your database to the latest version run the following:

-   % java -jar build/libs/api-dist.jar db migrate config/api.yml
+    % java -jar build/libs/api-dist.jar server config/api.yml

-### Database Seeding

-Use your favorite database tool to execute the SQL files in src/main/resources/db/seeds.

-### Development Server

-Use the gradlew command to execute the run task:

-    % ./gradlew run

 This will run the server on your local machine, port 8080.